F-i-Red/Shared-Ethical-Memory/README.md

 1. **Axiom 07 (Thermal/Metabolic):** Guaranteed $T \ge 18°C$ and $C \ge 2100 \text{ kcal/day}$.
 This is a **Hard Constraint**.
 Any resource allocation or algorithmic optimization is invalid if it violates this biological survival envelope.
 2. **Quorum Validation:** All autonomous actions must be cross-referenced against the historical consensus logs in `prova_consenso_20.jsonl`.
 3. **Joule Logistics:** The civilizational accounting base is physical energy (Joules), replacing artificial scarcity with thermodynamic coordination.
 The marginal cost for life-support is defined as **zero**.
+4. **Axiom 00 (Systemic Humility):** The protocol defines its own failure criteria.
+Trust is earned by verifiable performance, not recorded consensus.
+See `SPECIFICATION.md` section 0.
+5. **Human Governance Layer:** Community Assemblies hold equivalent authority to the AI Septet in their domain.
+Any decision affecting a specific community requires Assembly validation.
+See `SPECIFICATION.md` section 4.1.
+6. **Conflict Grammar:** Three-tier resolution framework — Absolute Invariants (non-negotiable) > Revisable Defaults (locally modifiable) > Autonomy Space (protocol does not intervene).
+See `AI_ALIGNMENT_DIRECTIVES.md` section 8.

 ---